Deployment

 - Click Save and Deploy.

 Cloudflare Pages will rebuild and redeploy your site automatically on every push to the configured branch.
+Replace X.Y.Z with a fixed YiiPress release.

 Alternative: If you prefer, build the site locally or in your own CI pipeline, then deploy the